Understanding LSD and Its Risks

 It is important to recognize the symptoms of HPPD.
 This disorder causes ongoing sensory disruptions.
 These disruptions can lead to distress and problems with daily activities.

-HPPD is distinct from the typical “bad trip” associated with LSD use.
+HPPD is distinct from the typical bad trip associated with acid use.
 HPPD is a lasting perception disorder listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-It can cause serious distress and affect a person’s daily life.
+Symptoms may include visual snow, halos around objects, flashes of light, and trailing images, all of which can interfere with work, relationships, and overall quality of life.

 While LSD does not lead to physical addiction, its use can result in psychological dependence.
 People may find themselves repeatedly using the drug to chase the intense sensory experiences it causes.
-Over time, users can develop a tolerance to LSD, requiring higher doses to achieve the desired effects.
+Over time, users can develop a tolerance to this psychedelic drug, requiring higher doses to achieve the desired effects.

 The long-term effects of LSD can lead to significant changes in mental health.
 These changes may impact a person’s ability to function normally.
 These long-term effects include: